-Corporates exposures have increased versus December 31, 2021 mainly due to higher placements with Institutions, an increase in lending book and in securitisation position.
+Corporate exposures have increased versus December 31, 2022 mainly due to higher placements with Institutions and an increase in lending book.

 The CBN Group's securitisation positions through investment in notes issued by Amathea range over three classes of seniority.
 The CBN Group holds a small amount of the Junior notes, in addition to Mezzanine notes and Senior notes.
 The risk weights of the Senior and Mezzanine tranches in Amathea are based on Moody's ratings.
 From the accounting perspective, Senior and Mezzanine tranches are classified at amortised cost in the books of the CBN Group, which equals the actual drawn balance (no fair value adjustments).
 The Bank applies adjusted approach for risk weighted assets calculation of securitisation exposures, in line with Regulation 2017/24017.
 The Bank applies SEC-ERBA approach for Senior and Mezzanine tranche and SEC-SA approach for Junior tranche.
-Securitization position has increased in comparison to December 31, 2021 due to increased underlying commitments.
+Securitisation position has decreased in comparison to December 31, 2022 due to decrease in underlying commitments.

-Amathea securitization does not fall under definition of simple and transparent securitization.
-Amathea does not perform re-securitization or synthetic securitization.
-The CBN Group does not securitize its own assets (as such, there is no risk transfer).
-Amathea is the CBN Group related entity, issuing securitization positions.
-The CBN Group obtains a Guarantee from its parent company for part of the securitization portfolio.
+Amathea securitisation does not fall under definition of simple and transparent securitisation.
+Amathea does not perform re-securitisation or synthetic securitisation.
+The CBN Group does not securitise its own assets (as such, there is no risk transfer).
+Amathea is the CBN Group related entity, issuing securitisation positions.
+The CBN Group obtains a Guarantee from its parent company for part of the securitisation portfolio.